 2. Ignoring Mandatory Enrollment

 If a plan requires the mandatory enrollment of all employees in the company, there is a risk for lawsuits in the event that an employee does not enroll for whatever reason.
-In some cases, an employee may not want to enroll in their company’s benefits plan – perhaps because they are covered as a dependent in their spouse’s plan.
+In some cases, an employee may not want to enroll in their company’s benefits plan – perhaps because they already have coverage as a dependent in their spouse’s plan.
 While it may seem easy to have them sign a waiver to indicate that they do not want to opt into their company’s plan, this may not hold up in court when the plan requires mandatory enrollment.

 3. Failure to Report Salary Increases